 Residence halls are spacious but they will not accommodate everything students may want to have for the entire school year.
 With a post office on campus, students and parents can easily ship personal items throughout the year.
 Students should also swap warm weather/cold weather clothes during semester holidays or breaks.

 Moving can be physically strenuous.
-Please note that residence halls do not have elevators or air-conditioning, so bringing fewer things on campus means less to carry up and down the stairs.
+Please note that not all residence halls have elevators or air-conditioning, so bringing fewer things on campus means less to carry up and down the stairs.

 Lastly, all first-year students who reside on campus will have a roommate.
 We encourage all students to coordinate with their roommate during the summer to avoid bringing multiples of large items such as televisions, mini refrigerators, or ironing boards.